bioinfo-pf-curie/geniac/utils/docs/run.rst

 .. note::

-   The conda environment is created the first time th pipeline is started.
+   The conda environments are created the first time the pipeline is started.

 .. _run-profile-singularity: